MeteoSwiss-APN/dawn/dawn/examples/tutorial/README.md

 make && ./laplacian-driver
 ```

-The python file should be quite easy to follow.
-The the bulk of the AST of the stencil is generated in function `create_vertical_region_stmt`.
+The python file can roughly be divided into three sections.
+The bulk of the AST of the stencil is generated in function `create_vertical_region_stmt`, providing the equivalent information as presented in the **gtclang** stencil.
+To this end, the builder in `dawn/python/dawn/sir.py` is leveraged.
+The following lines then deal with writing of the SIR to file and setting up the options to launch the dawn compiler.

 ## Generate code from SIR using dawn from C++

 As a final exercise, the C interface to dawn is again used to compile the same example.
 This time, however, the interface is called from a C++ file.
-This example will use the SIR written to disk by the preceding example, so please make sure that you followed along beforehand.
+It might not be directly clear why one would want to do such a thing.
+The use case for this option would be to be able to leverage **dawn** coming from a different frontend than **GTClang**.
+In this situation, the SIR could be produced by means of protobuf (located in `/dawn/src/dawn/SIR/proto/`).
+However, this example will use the SIR written to disk by the preceding example, so please make sure that you followed along beforehand.
 Switch to the cpp example and build the `dawn_standalone` binary:

 ```
 cd cpp
 mkdir build
 cd build
 cmake .. && make
-./dawn_standalone
+./dawn_standalone ../laplacian_stencil_from_python.sir
 ```

 consider opening the file `introDawnStandalone.cpp` to see whats happening: the binary SIR written by the last example is deserialized and the C interface to dawn is called to generate C++-naive code once again.
 Again, you can make sure that the code is still equivalent to our reference by modfying the driver code, simply replace `#include "laplacian_stencil_cxx_naive.cpp` by `cpp/laplacian_stencil_from_standalone.cpp`.